Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 </ul>

-[!TIP] **Not sure where to start?** This [solution overview](https://placeholderforPPTdownloadlink) provides slides to help drive stakeholder discussion around how your existing Microsoft 365 investments can be configured to enable an enterprise freelance program.
+> [!TIP] This [solution overview](https://placeholderforPPTdownloadlink) provides slides to help drive stakeholder discussion around how your existing Microsoft 365 investments can help support an enterprise freelance program.